 Brett J. Kyle

-I earned my PhD from the University of Wisconsin-Madison in 2013, where I was a Graduate Fellow with the Human Rights Initiative.
+I earned my PhD from the University of Wisconsin-Madison, where I was a Graduate Fellow with the Human Rights Initiative.

 I focus on political behavior, democracy, and military politics in Latin America.

-and performance of members of former military regimes in Latin America who have run for president after the third wave of democratization.
+and performance of former military regime officials in presidential elections in third wave Latin American democracies.
 I trace regime legacies

 from preceding eras of democracy and military rule and find that recycled dictators compete at higher rates and secure higher vote share in countries of lower democratic continuity--conditions of less experience with democracy prior to military rule and a form of military rule that replaced civilian politics with managed competition among military elites.